Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 ## ⚡️ Derive Private Key
-Now that we have our `KeysManager`, which holds our master key, `m`, let's implement a function that can derive a private key from the derivation path we reviewed above.
+Now that we have our `KeysManager`, which holds our master key, `m`, let's implement a function that can derive a private key from the derivation path we reviewed earlier (also seen below).
 This function will enable us to derive all of the private keys (and, subsequently, public keys) that we'll need to use for our Lightning transactions.
 ```
 m / purpose' / coin_type' / key_family' / change / channel_id_index
 ```

-To complete this exercise, you'll need to implement the `derive_key` on the `KeysManager` that we initialized in the prior transaction.
-When implementing -- accomplished using the `impl` keyword -- a function in Rust, the function you're implementing will have access to any internal fields that the struct contains.
-In this case, you'll want to use the master key to derive new child private keys at the specified derivation path!
+To complete this exercise, you'll need to implement the `derive_key` function on the `KeysManager` that we initialized in the prior exercise.
+In Rust, we implement methods on a struct using the `impl` keyword.
+Within an `impl` method, you'll have access to the struct's internal fields.
+For example, in this case, you'll have access to the master key, which you can use to derive new child private keys at the specified derivation path!

 Speaking of derivation paths, there is a new type that we'll need to use for this exercise: `KeyFamily`.
 As we learned earlier, the **key family** acts as the `account` in our derivation path and specifies the use of the keys being derived.
 Similar to `KeysManager`, `KeyFamily` is a custom type defined in `src/exercises/types.rs`.
 Click the dropdown to learn more.

 <details>
   <summary>Click to see KeyFamily</summary>

 The `KeyFamily` enum defines the different **types** of keys our Lightning node needs to derive.
-Each variant corresponds to a specific use case in Lightning channels:
+Each variant corresponds to a specific use case in Lightning channels.
+Again, don't worry if you don't know what these keys are used for yet - we'll get to that later!

 ```rust
 #[derive(Debug, Clone, Copy, PartialEq)]
 pub enum KeyFamily {